 Baby Yum Yum?
 Number 1 Parenting Portal in South Africa

 Health4Me members can benefit from the expert assistance of Baby Yum Yum, a leading parenting portal that was created to provide a safe space for new mothers to share, learn, discuss and contribute to all things relating to pregnancy and parenting.
 The portal operates as a multi-dimensional platform for all parents and serves to empower and support mothers and their babies.
 You can rely on the Baby Yum Yum team with all your parenting questions and concerns, like what products to buy or even how to go about changing a nappy!

 How much does it cost to have a baby at hospital?

 It’s essential to have access to top-quality medical care when it comes to giving birth.
 Should you choose to give birth in hospital, the Health4Me health insurance offers a maternity lump sum plan to cover your birth, so that mother and child can be assured of the best possible care during this time.
 The in-hospital cash benefit for pregnancy-related matters will pay out a daily amount for each day you spend in the hospital (provided this does not exceed 48 hours).
 The hospital cash benefit and maternity lump sum benefit covers a maximum payout of R20,000 payable per member each year.
 There are waiting periods attached to this benefit so please check with our consultants when planning your pregnancy.

 How much does health insurance with maternity benefits cost?

-Bloom Financial Services has partnered with Momentum’s Health4Me programme, which provides affordable healthcare cover to those who need to watch their budget.
+Bloom Financial Services has partnered with Momentum’s Health4Me programme, which provides affordable health insurance to those who need to watch their budget.
 The entry-level health insurance option starts at just R447 per month.
-Contact one of our consultants for a free quote and you can be rest-assured that you will be covered during your pregnancy and childbirth.
+Contact one of our consultants for your medical insurance quotes and you can be rest-assured that you will be covered during your pregnancy and childbirth.

 Gynaecologist & Obstetrician